ChenLiu-1996/starter-hugo-academic/content/publication/preprint_num2_CUTS/index.md

 ---
-title: "CUTS: A Fully Unsupervised Framework for Medical Image Segmentation"
+title: "CUTS: A Framework for Multigranular Unsupervised Medical Image Segmentation"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here